 Care of family members as required by the Family Care Act, RCW 49.12.265 et seq.

-A death of any relative that requires the employee’s absence from work.
-Relatives are defined for this purpose as spouse, significant other, domestic partner, son, daughter, grandchild, foster child, son-in-law, daughter-in-law, grandparent, parent, brother, sister, aunt, uncle, niece, nephew, first cousin, brother-in-law, sister-in-law and corresponding relatives of employee’s spouse, significant other or domestic partner.
+A death of any friend or family member that requires the employee’s absence from work.
 Sick leave use for bereavement is limited to five (5) days.

 Childcare emergencies after the employee has exhausted all of their accrued compensatory time.
 Use of sick leave and vacation leave for emergency childcare is limited to a combined maximum of four (4) days per calendar year.